How Do I Stop a Competitor from Using My Name?

 In 2008, I filed a DBA for my business under Flutter.
 We specialize in eyelash extensions.
 I recently learned that a local hair salon in my city under new ownership is changing its name to Salon Flutter.
 I sent a courtesy email last week and haven't received a response.
 What should be my next step?

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Unless you have filed for trademark protection for your company name, you’ll have a difficult time stopping others from using a similar name.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Unless you have filed for trademark protection for your company name, you’ll have a difficult time stopping others from using a similar name.

 The Secretary of State (or local county clerk) is responsible only for ensuring that names are not identical -- and "Flutter" is not identical to "Salon Flutter."